USD $90bn+

 We regularly inherit retainers where a previous supplier has treated Jeddah as "Riyadh, but smaller".
 It does not work.
 The sectoral mix is different, the buyer demographics are different, the language mix on consumer queries is different (more Indonesian, Malay, Urdu and Turkish demand for pilgrim-economy services) and the local earned-media ecosystem is different.
 A Jeddah retainer is scoped from first principles, not recycled off a Riyadh playbook.

 The Haj and Umrah pilgrim economy is the single most distinctive commercial feature of Jeddah SEO.
-Haj is a once-a-year event in the Islamic calendar that brings roughly 1.8 million pilgrims through the Kingdom in a compressed two-week window, but Umrah runs year-round and brings more than 13 million pilgrims through Jeddah (as the main aviation and sea entry point) annually per Ministry of Haj figures.
+Haj is a once-a-year event in the Islamic calendar that brings roughly 1.6 million foreign pilgrims through the Kingdom in 2024 in a compressed two-week window (Ministry of Haj & Umrah), and Umrah runs year-round, with foreign Umrah pilgrim volume reaching ~16.9 million in 2024 (Ministry of Haj & Umrah).
+Jeddah is a primary entry point for these flows.
 The services layer around Umrah is substantial: Umrah-package operators, hotel groups, transport and shuttle services, retail and consumer-goods providers, religious-goods retail, and the specialist-services layer (medical, legal, document-translation).

 Jeddah Islamic Port is the Kingdom’s largest by container throughput and handles the majority of non-oil imports according to Saudi Ports Authority (Mawani) figures.
 The logistics, customs-clearance, freight-forwarding and trade-finance ecosystem surrounding the port is one of the most concentrated B2B search markets outside Riyadh.
 KAEC (King Abdullah Economic City) and the broader Bahrah / Rabigh industrial corridor layer additional logistics, manufacturing and industrial-services demand on top.